lwjglgamedev/lwjglbook-bookcontents-leg/chapter5/chapter5.md

 ![Quad rendered](quad_rendered.png)

-Are we done yet ?
-Unfortunately no, the code above still presents some issues.
-We are repeating coordinates to represent the quad, we are passing twice V2 and V4 coordinates.
-With this small shape it may not seem a big deal, but image a much more complex 3D model, we would be repeating the coordinates many times.
-Keep in mind also that now we are just using three floats for representing the position of a vertex but later on we will need more data to represent the texture, etc. Also take into consideration that in more complex shapes the number of vertices shared between triangles cane be even higher like in the figure below \(where a vertex can be shared between six triangles\).
+Are we done yet?
+Unfortunately not.
+The code above still presents some issues.
+We are repeating coordinates to represent the quad.
+We are passing twice V2 and V4 coordinates.
+With this small shape it may not seem a big deal, but imagine a much more complex 3D model.
+We would be repeating the coordinates many times.
+Keep in mind also that now we are just using three floats for representing the position of a vertex.
+But later on we will need more data to represent the texture, etc. Also take into consideration that in more complex shapes the number of vertices shared between triangles can be even higher like in the figure below \(where a vertex can be shared between six triangles\).

 ![Dolphin](dolphin.png)

 At the end we would need much more memory because of that duplicate information and this is where Index Buffers come to the rescue.
 For drawing the quad we only need to specify each vertex once this way: V1, V2, V3, V4\).
-Each vertex has a position in the array, V1 has position 0, V2 has position 1, etc:
+Each vertex has a position in the array.
+V1 has position 0, V2 has position 1, etc:

 | V1 | V2 | V3 | V4 |
 | --- | --- | --- | --- |
 | 0 | 1 | 2 | 3 |

-Then we specify the order into which those vertices should be drawn by referring to their position:
+Then we specify the order in which those vertices should be drawn by referring to their position:

 | 0 | 1 | 3 | 3 | 1 | 2 |
 | --- | --- | --- | --- | --- | --- |
 | V1 | V2 | V4 | V4 | V2 | V3 |

-So we need to modify our `Mesh` class to. accept another parameter, an array of indices, and now the number of vertices to draw will be the length of that indices array.
+So we need to modify our `Mesh` class to accept another parameter, an array of indices, and now the number of vertices to draw will be the length of that indices array.

 ```java
 public Mesh(float[] positions, int[] indices) {